prathamesh-2002/NeedUNow/README.md

 # NeedUNow

-NeedUNow is an Android Appliication which allows you to send panic messages to your emergency contacts at a tap of single button, gestures or patterned pressing of power button.
+NeedUNow is an Android Application which allows you to send panic messages to your emergency contacts at a tap of single button, gestures or patterned pressing of power button.